 1. Ordinary

-2. Short-term.
+2. Short term.
 It is also called blind or mushroom, accompanied by sunny weather

-• Grass is bright green
+• The grass is bright green

-According to the textbook "The World Around", children starting from the second grade can get acquainted with various anomalies and changes in the environment.
-All these changes smoothly change with the seasons of the year, so they are often called seasonal.
+According to the textbook " The world» children starting from the second grade can become familiar with various anomalies and changes environment.
+All these changes change smoothly along with the seasons of the year, which is why they are often called seasonal.

 • Hot weather